 Remote and Virtual Opportunities and Employment Information

-One thing this last month has taught us is that we are not always in the driver’s seat of our lives.
+One thing the pandemic has taught us is that we are not always in the driver’s seat of our lives.
 Not having access to all the controls does not mean we are powerless, however.
-When you are able to catch a breath, know that we are here for you as advisors, and with resources:
+Whenever you need, we are here for you as advisors and with resources:

 - Stuck?
 Not sure where to start or what to consider?
-Schedule a Zoom advising appointment with your career advisor, Caroline Gould.
+Schedule an advising appointment with your career advisor, Caroline Gould.

 - Resumes: Online resume reviews are available to you through Zoom.

 - Internship Search: New opportunities are still being added job boards.
-While some summer internships have been delayed or cancelled, other employers are stepping up and retooling their programs for remote operation.
-To discuss your internship search, schedule a Zoom advising appointment with Lisa Blacher, your internship advisor, or attend a virtual Internship Office drop-in session.
+While some internship programs have been cancelled, other employers are stepping up and retooling their programs for remote operation.
+To discuss your internship search, schedule a Zoom advising appointment with Lisa Blacher, your internship advisor.

 - Update your LinkedIn Account: Create or give your LinkedIn account a refresh by filling out missing details.
 Upload a new photo, use industry-specific words, upload links to your work, and finally write that summary!

 - Practice Interviewing: Review our Interviewing Tips handout, then practice with a family member, friend or in a meeting with your career advisor, Caroline Gould.

 Information on who’s hiring and who’s not